mysticatea/eslint-plugin-node/docs/rules/no-callback-literal.md

 # node/no-callback-literal

-> Ensures the Node.js error-first callback pattern is followed
+> ensure Node.js-style error-first callback pattern is followed

 When invoking a callback function which uses the Node.js error-first callback pattern, all of your errors should either use the `Error` class or a subclass of it.
 It is also acceptable to use `undefined` or `null` if there is no error.